bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/xpresser-nuxt-mongo/README.md

 creating a new environment based on a stack using Node.js with XpresserJs for the backend, Nuxt 3 for the frontend and MongoDB as the database.

-The template provides the Bunnyshell configuration composed of 3 Components (frontend + backend + database) and the CRUD application that demonstrates how the components work together to form an environment.

-You can extend the template by further adding Components, be them more APIs or other services, such as queues, caches, block storage etc.

-&nbsp;

 # Environment overview